About English PDF | French PDF

 The St. Tikhon Archdiocesan Stewards (STAS) is a method in which the faithful Orthodox Christians of the Archdioceses of Canada can contribute in a straightforward, intentional, and meaningful way, to the witness of Orthodoxy in Canada.

-This type of giving is above-and-beyond our regular parish stewardship, and is not intended to replace or diminish current tithing to your home community, but rather is a call to more deeply invest in the mission of the Orthodox Church across Canada.
-It is a sacrificial investment in the mission in Canada, cultivating the present and future health, stability and growth of the Church.
+This type of giving is above-and-beyond our regular parish stewardship, and is not intended to replace or diminish current tithing to our home community, but is a call to more deeply invest in the mission of the Orthodox Church across Canada.
+It is a sacrificial investment in the mission in Canada, supporting the present and future health, stability and growth of the Church.

 STAS provides an opportunity for the faithful to live the words of the St. Tikhon in “devoting our self’s to the Orthodox faith not in or tongue only but in deed and truth”